-As a precursor to our next paddle review (featuring VE’s Explorer Aircore Pro straight shaft offering) we thought we’d delve a little deeper into the subject and ask the question: ‘why go carbon with your kayak paddle?’
+As a precursor to our next paddle review (featuring VE’s Explorer Aircore Pro straight shaft offering) we thought we’d delve a little deeper into the subject and ask the question: ‘what are the benefits of carbon kayaking paddles?’.
 As purveyors of all things sit on tops we’re acutely aware that many paddlers’ chosen method of propulsion is:

 A) The cheap one they got given as part of a bundle at the shop where they purchased their SOT

 B) Something they found lying around and simply make do with

 C) A low grade type not fit for purpose

 As a sport (if you want to call it that) sit on top kayaking falls beneath the radar of ‘proper paddling’ in many eyes.
 And that’s probably the reason there isn’t enough correct advice/guidance given when choosing your siton kayak’s ‘engine.’
 We’re sure he won’t mind us saying, but even Sitons boss man Mat took time to come round to the benefits of carbon kayaking paddles.
 It’s only through trying a bunch of kit and having direct comparisons between differently manufactured products that he realised what they offer.
 That said, be under no illusion that there are still naff carbon paddles out there.
 Just because a brand uses this material doesn’t automatically make it good.
 Other factors can make or break how it feels and performs.
 Stick with the reputable brands and you should be fine, however.
 So what are the advantages of plumping for a carbon paddle?